osa1/rcbackup/README.md

 - tumbler needed for image preview in thunar
 - nomacs is an image viewer
+- apt-file can be used to find packages that provide an executable.
+E.g. `sudo apt-file update; apt-file search FileCheck`.

 nvim is too old so build from source later: